 Apple Cider Vinegar- try to use vinegar with the mother.

-1 cup fresh grated organic horseradish root, when you grate with you may need to wear goggles and a handkerchief over your mouth.
+1 cup fresh grated organic horseradish root; when you grate with it, you may need to wear goggles and a handkerchief over your mouth.
 I am so used to it that it really doesn’t generally bother me, but it is potent and can cause the eyes to sting.
 Most “wasabi” products are made from horseradish, so if you have had wasabi, you will know what I mean.

 3 organic Jalapeños peppers-Jalapeños are rich in vitamins A and C and potassium.
 The peppers also have carotene — an antioxidant that may help fight damage to the cells – as well as folate, vitamin K, and B vitamins.
-Moreover, capsaicin is the compound linked to its many health benefits.
+Moreover, capsaicin is a compound linked to its many health benefits.

 2 organic lemons (I also sometimes like to add oranges), zest, and juice of.

 4 Tbsp. of fresh rosemary leaves (I use a few sprigs of fresh rosemary from the garden).

 Apple Cider Vinegar